“If you don’t go within, you go without”

 We provide clean sheets, blankets and towels on a regular basis.

-We have also taken measures to ensure that there are very few mosquitoes or other biting insects in an acre-wide area of the centre.
-We have chosen to do this so as to limit the possibility of our guests contracting malaria or dengue, thus making prophylactic medications unnecessary and at the same time, also allowing them to enjoy plenty of time outdoors without getting bothered by hundreds of hungry little bugs.
+We are very lucky and have very few mosquitoes or other biting insects around the centre.
+The possibility of our guests contracting malaria or dengue is very, very small, thus making prophylactic medications unnecessary and at the same time, also allowing them to enjoy plenty of time outdoors without getting devoured by hundreds of hungry little bugs.

 It is always such a pleasure, after each Ayahuasca ceremony, to invite our guests to join me on the swim platform overhanging the lake to connect with the vibrant rainforest and gaze at the thousands of stars or the full moon reflected in the still water.